 An ATSSS capable UE that supports the MPTCP steering functionality can use the measurements available at the MPTCP layer.

-An ATSSS capable UE that supports the MPQUIC steering functionality can use the measurements available at the MPQUIC layer.
+An ATSSS capable UE that supports the MPQUIC-UDP, MPQUIC-IP or MPQUIC-E steering functionality can use the measurements available at the MPQUIC layer.

 The following PMF protocol messages can be exchanged between the PMF in the UE and the PMF in the UPF: